 How would the answers to parts a-c change if I had instead asked you to fit a logistic regression model using the indicator of death within 5 years as your response variable, but using an indicator of low LDL as your predictor?
 What if we had used an indicator of survival for at least 5 years as the response variable?

 Because this data is dichotomized between high LDL and low LDL, the change in whether high LDL was used as a predictor or low LDL would not have changed the results that we are able to draw from the data.
 Similarly, given that the 5-year-survival was dichotomous as well, shifting from death within 5 years to survival for at least 5 years would not have changed the results that we were able to draw from the data.
 If we had used an indicator of survival for at least 5 years, we could have calculated the same results by substituting 1-p for p.

+Author states correctly the equivalences.
+The complement does not produce similar fittings, but the inverse does. (-1)

+2/3

 In parts a-d of this problem, we described the distribution of death within 5 years across groups defined by LDL level.
 What if we fit a logistic regression model mimicking the approach used in problems 1 – 4 of homework #2, where we described the distribution of LDL across groups defined by vital status?
 How would our answers to parts a-c change?

 Because this data is based on a cohort study, such an inversion would have produced invalid results.
 While we would have been able to calculate an odds ratio, we would not have been able to calculate any other calculations.

+Author correctly states that the odds ratio would still be found in the model.
+However, the connection to Logistic Regression invariance is not stated (-1).
+Regardless of cohort status, the answer should be specific to the model.
+The calculation becomes a minor point to the lack of equivalence in interpretation from one model to the other (-1).

+1/3

 Perform a statistical regression analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the differences in the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).
 In your regression model, use an indicator of death within 5 years as your response variable, and use an indicator of high LDL as your predictor.
 (Only give a formal report of the inference where asked to.)